anton7r/a7JS/README.md

 # Code examples and Documentation
 For documentation and code examples please visit our [Wiki](https://github.com/anton7r/a7JS/wiki)

-# Versions

-## v3.3.1 - Future release
-Its soon to be released and again we have made it lots of times faster.

-## v3.3.0 - Recent relase
-We got rid of `a7.page` and its `find` method, since it wasn't practical.
-And made the framework more performant.

 # License
 License is MIT see [license](https://github.com/anton7r/a7JS/blob/master/LICENSE)